 By Selipha Kihagi

 Sending applications for consideration in various open jobs has never been easier.
-All one is needed to do is send a CV and Cover Letter through an email address provided or upload the documents on the company recruitment portals.
-Some organizations will not even ask for the cover letter and are instead content with just your CV.
+All you are required to do is send a CV and Cover Letter through an email address provided or upload the documents on the company recruitment portals.
+Some organizations will not even ask for the cover letter but are instead content with just your CV.
 But while the application process is getting easier, the selection process is getting tougher.

-Employers and recruiters are faced with the challenge of selecting a few suitable candidates from a large sum of applicants applying for the same job.
+Employers are faced with the challenge of selecting a few suitable candidates from a large sum of applicants applying for the same job.
 This becomes even harder when the number of graduates multiplies by size every passing year.
-As this becomes the case, employers and recruiters are now establishing fast and more effective methods to select suitable candidates with ease.
+As this becomes the case, employers are now establishing fast and more effective methods to select suitable candidates with ease.

 And these methods have one thing in common; they begin with employers looking at one particular section in the CV.